top of page

 Safety and What to Bring

 - Sunglasses or snow-glasses.
-Protect your eyes from sunburn and from getting poked or slapped by a tree
+Protect your eyes from sunburn/snow blindness and from getting poked or slapped by a tree branch or bush.

 - Layered clothing you can adjust for changing conditions and exertion levels.